 Wall cladding maintenance To oil or not to oil?

 Thermally modified wall cladding does not necessarily require surface treatment.
 However, if you would like to preserve or change the tone of thermally modified wood, we recommend oiling the boards before installation using UV-resistant oil and repeating the oiling process every 3 years.
 The oil should be applied only to clean, level, dust-free surfaces.
 Before applying oil to the whole cladding, test it on a small piece of wood using a small quantity of oil.
 Observe the oil manufacturer’s instructions.

-Four recommendations for installing Benchmark Thermo-Pine wall cladding
+Three recommendations for installing Benchmark thermo-pine cladding